Maple Wood: Types, Facts, Uses

 Hard Maple vs. Soft Maple

-A common question about maple wood is what is the difference between hard and soft maple.
+People often wonder what is the difference between hard and soft maple.
 Here’s a breakdown:

 👉 Key takeaway: Hard maple is ideal for high-impact applications where durability is critical, while soft maple is a cost-effective alternative for furniture and cabinetry.